-Over current protection circuits (referred to as current limiter circuits) do not necessarily protect ICs under all circumstances.
-If the over current protection circuits operate against the over current, clear the over current status immediately.
+Overcurrent detection circuits (referred to as current limiter circuits) do not necessarily protect ICs under all circumstances.
+If the overcurrent detection circuits operate against the overcurrent, clear the overcurrent status immediately.

-Depending on the method of use and usage conditions, such as exceeding absolute maximum ratings can cause the over current protection circuit to not operate properly or IC breakdown before operation.
-In addition, depending on the method of use and usage conditions, if over current continues to flow for a long time after operation, the IC may generate heat resulting in breakdown.
+Depending on the method of use and usage conditions, exceeding absolute maximum ratings may cause the overcurrent detection circuit to operate improperly or IC breakdown may occur before operation.
+In addition, depending on the method of use and usage conditions, if overcurrent continues to flow for a long time after operation, the IC may generate heat resulting in breakdown.

-(2) Thermal Shutdown Circuit
+Thermal Shutdown Circuit

 Thermal shutdown circuits do not necessarily protect ICs under all circumstances.
-If the thermal shutdown circuits operate against the over temperature, clear the heat generation status immediately.

-Depending on the method of use and usage conditions, such as exceeding absolute maximum ratings can cause the thermal shutdown circuit to not operate properly or IC breakdown before operation.
+If the thermal shutdown circuits operate against the over-temperature, clear the heat generation status immediately.
+Depending on the method of use and usage conditions, exceeding absolute maximum ratings may cause the thermal shutdown circuit to operate improperly or IC breakdown to occur before operation.

-(3) Heat Radiation Design
+Heat Radiation Design

-In using an IC with large current flow such as power amp, regulator or driver, please design the device so that heat is appropriately radiated, not to exceed the specified junction temperature (Tj) at any time and condition.
+When using an IC with large current flow such as power amp, regulator or driver, design the device so that heat is appropriately radiated, in order not to exceed the specified junction temperature (TJ) at any time or under any condition.
 These ICs generate heat even during normal use.
 An inadequate IC heat radiation design can lead to decrease in IC life, deterioration of IC characteristics or IC breakdown.
-In addition, please design the device taking into considerate the effect of IC heat radiation with peripheral components.
+In addition, when designing the device, take into consideration the effect of IC heat radiation with peripheral components.

-(4) Back-EMF
+Back-EMF

-When a motor rotates in the reverse direction, stops or slows down abruptly, a current flow back to the motor's power supply due to the effect of back-EMF.
-If the current sink capability of the power supply is small, the device's motor power supply and output pins might be exposed to conditions beyond absolute maximum ratings.
+When a motor rotates in the reverse direction, stops or slows abruptly, current flows back to the motor's power supply owing to the effect of back-EMF.
+If the current sink capability of the power supply is small, the device's motor power supply and output pins might be exposed to conditions beyond the absolute maximum ratings.
 To avoid this problem, take the effect of back-EMF into consideration in system design.